dell/omnia/docs/source/limitations.rst

 -  All iDRACs must have the same username and password.
 -  OpenSUSE Leap 15.3 is not supported on the Control Plane.
 -  Slurm Telemetry is supported only on a single cluster.
+-  Since Omnia does not flush the mapping DB, PXE NIC ranges should contain IPs that are double the iDRACs present.